The Baby Borrowers (American TV series): Format

 Each week a teenage couple aged 18–20 will set up a home and become parents beginning with a baby, then a toddler, pre-teens, teenagers, and finally elderly adults over the course of one month.
 The couples will participate in pre-natal classes prior to the arrival of the baby, every three days the couples will advance to the next stage.
 Some couples may have an only child while some may have the responsibility of taking care of siblings.

 There are no eliminations or prizes (with the exception of experience).

 Married couples volunteered to participate in the experiment by letting the teenage couple "borrow" their child.
-They would deliver the child to their home, offer advice about how to respond in certain situations and gave a manual with instructions (i.e. child likes/dislikes, favorite food or toys, when to feed them, etc.) The couples cared for the child (or children) away from their parents for 3 days.
+They would deliver the child to their home, offer advice about how to respond in certain situations and gave a manual with instructions (e.g. child likes/dislikes, favorite food or toys, when to feed them, etc.) The couples cared for the child (or children) away from their parents for 3 days.
 The parents stayed across the street in a home and were able to monitor their child and the couple on surveillance video that was set up all around the home.
 If at any time they felt they were needed or wanted to help, they were able to step in.
 A professional nanny also stayed with the couple and their child and monitored them.
 The nanny was only allowed to "shadow" to ensure the safety of the child and could only come forth in the event of an emergency.
 Once the age turned to the teenagers, there was no more parent or nanny monitoring.